swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 ```

 ## Source compatibility
-The new Package `init` method and obsoleting of the existing `init` method will cause source breakage for package manifests that specify the existing `swiftLanguageVersions` parameter when updating to swift tools version 6.0
+The new Package `init` method and deprecating the existing `init` method will cause a deprecation warning for package manifests that specify the existing `swiftLanguageVersions` parameter when updating to swift tools version 6.0

 A search of manifest files in public repositories suggests that about 10% of manifest files will encounter this breakage.

-Because the obsoleted `init` method is annotated as `renamed` the compiler will automatically provide a fix-it to update to the new `init` method.
+Because the deprecated `init` method is annotated as `renamed` the compiler will automatically provide a fix-it to update to the new `init` method.

 Renaming the public `swiftLanguageVersions` property of `Package` preserves backwards compatibility by introducing a computed property with that name.
 The computed property will be marked as `deprecated` in 6.0 and annotated as `renamed` to provide a fix-it.